 Their Ideal Candidate

 Asking an interviewer about their ideal candidate may seem like a brave thing to do.
-Although asking questions along this line will give you an insight into what they’re looking for.
-This will allow you to assess how well your skills and experience align with their requirements.
-If you are unsuccessful this time around, the interviewer’s answer might help you improve the chances of your next interview resulting in a job offer.
+Although, this line of questioning will give you an insight into what they’re looking for.
+It will also allow you to assess how well your skills and experience align with their requirements.
+If you are unsuccessful this time around, their answer might help you improve your future chances of a job offer.

 - Can you tell me the skills and qualities you think a person must have to do well in this position?